On the road…again!

 The issue was how to decide whether or not drinking the water around you was a good idea, or whether or not drinking it was going to make you sick?
 Over the years, the Footloose Forester drank water that other people may never have risked drinking.
 He was not a daredevil or overly foolish.
 On the contrary, he probably gave drinking from local water sources more thought than other people; because he was equally conscious of how contamination could take place, regardless of how far afield he happened to be; and the consequences of getting sick far from medical help.
 But there were times that he did drink the water from sources that others might shun.

-One clear and powerful memory was the time he drank from a swift running stream near the top of a hill in New Jersey.
+One clear and powerful memory was the time he drank from a swift-running stream near the top of a hill in New Jersey.
 Yes, New Jersey, with its dense urban population and worrisome liquid discharges across the state.
-He did not need a drink on that occasion; in fact he was not overly thirsty.
-That was one of those times when he considered the fundamentals about what constitutes contamination sources, so decided to enjoy the experience because the sources of contamination were just not there.
+He did not need a drink on that occasion; in fact, he was not overly thirsty.
+That was one of those times when he considered the fundamentals about what constitutes contamination sources, so he decided to enjoy the experience because the sources of contamination were just not there.

 The spot was quite near the top of a small ridge overlooking the Round Valley Reservoir in Northern New Jersey; it was winter and he could see that neither human nor farm animal was above him in the terrain.
 So he dropped down to a horizontal position and drank freely with his lips sucking from the flowing stream.
 One thing that was quite remarkable, however, was how strong the discharge was at just a few feet from the very top of the ridge.
 It is possible that the strong flow was augmented by an artesian effect.
 Having grown up in the Netcong, New Jersey area, he learned at an early age that the water in Netcong was not treated because its source was a series of artesian wells less than a mile from his home.
 In later years, the authorities did treat the water with chemicals.